-Monthly or Quarterly reimbursement requests are submitted for project expenses and are reviewed by the program manager to ensure continued eligibility before the reimbursement is paid.
+Monthly or Quarterly reimbursement requests are submitted for project expenses and are reviewed by Transit Staff to ensure continued eligibility before the reimbursement is paid.
 Performance reports are submitted at least quarterly.
 Subrecipient reporting requirements and monitoring processes are detailed in ADOT's Coordinated Mobility Program (Section 5310) Grant Guidebook.